35% increase in matches that resulted in a meeting

 Key Learnings

-Designing for emotion is designing for outcomes
+Designing for emotion drives outcomes

 Navigating the "migration mindset"

 Users often cling to "bloated" features simply because they are familiar.
-Change is easier to sell to when the "New" is demonstrably more effective than the "Old."
+Change is easier to sell when the "New" is demonstrably more effective than the "Old."